frittna/Crypto_Coin_Ticker/README.md

 This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation

-ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com
+ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com or Binance.US

 ButtonB: changes the LCD-Brightness in 4 levels